‘Reserve MVP’ Nate Robinson clutch down stretch in Bulls’ win

-He continued making his case Monday when the Bulls needed a lift in the fourth quarter, scoring eight of his 15 points in a seven-minute span to put some space between the Bulls (27-17) and a pesky Bobcats team that had already handed them a loss Dec.
+He continued making his case on Monday, as the reserve point guard once again went Energizer Bunny when the Bulls needed a lift in the fourth quarter, scoring eight points in a seven-minute span to put some space between his team and a pesky Charlotte squad that had already wounded them with a loss back on Dec.
 31.

-The 93-85 victory over the Bobcats was a season-high fourth consecutive home win.
+The 93-85 win over the Bobcats was a season-high fourth-consecutive home victory.